ciphermichael/msc_thesis/README.md

-# MSc Dissertation - Michael Lawrence Ayodele
+# MSc Dissertation - University of Sunderland

 ## Project Title
 The Impact of Cyber Attacks on Cloud Security and Data Privacy (A Practical Analysis)